socketsupply/nat-traversal-spec/SPEC.md

       - IF 1000 `MsgPing` messages have been sent
         - return and clear the interval (50% of the time 250 messages should be enough)
     - IF the targeted peer has an updated `PongState`, we have connected
-      - return and clear the inverval
+      - return and clear the interval
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Easy`
     - send 256 `MsgPing` with `MsgConnect`
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Hard`